Finding a Top Financial Advisor Firm in San Jose, California

 The Legacy team features a number of accredited professionals, including certified public accountants (CPAs), personal financial specialists (PFSs), chartered financial analysts (CFA) and certified financial planners (CFP).
 As a fee-only firm, Legacy does not sell third-party financial products on a commission basis.
 Instead, its revenue comes solely from the fees that clients pay.

 Legacy Wealth Advisors Background

 Founded in 2000, Legacy Wealth Advisors is principally owned by its president and chief investment officer Edwin Ryu.
-In addition to more than 25 years experience as a wealth advisor, Ryu also holds the CPA and PFS designations.
+In addition to more than 25 years of experience as a wealth advisor, Ryu also holds the CPA and PFS designations.

 Legacy Wealth Advisors works with clients in a variety of areas, including portfolio management, cash flow analysis, retirement planning, education funding, income tax strategies, risk management, estate tax planning and charitable giving.

 Legacy Wealth Advisors Investment Strategy